 - b.
 Click Preconfigured Model or Configure to order. - c.
 Enter the machine type and model for your server to display the configurator page. - d.
-Click Power → Power Cables to see all line cords. - Make sure that the insulation is not frayed or worn. - 3.
-Check for any obvious non-Lenovo alterations.
+Click Power → Power Cables to see all line cords. - Make sure that the insulation is not frayed or worn. - Check for any obvious non-Lenovo alterations.
 Use good judgment as to the safety of any non-Lenovo alterations. - 4.
 Check inside the server for any obvious unsafe conditions, such as metal filings, contamination, water or other liquid, or signs of fire or smoke damage. - 5.
 Check for worn, frayed, or pinched cables. - 6.
-Make sure that the power-supply cover fasteners (screws or rivets) have not been removed or tampered with.
+Make sure that the power-supply cover fasteners (screws or rivets) have not been removed or tampered with. - 7.
+The design of the electrical distribution system must take into consideration the total grounding leakage current from all power supplies in the server.